Credit Management & Control

 This Program is ideal for careers in all aspects of credit management, and debt and credit control.
-Whether this course is studied for these specific careers, or to open up or secure a career in accounting generally, this course will provide the skills and knowledge needed for success and advancement.
-The Program also provides access to further and higher studies in accounting and finance, and possible exemptions from other professional courses and qualifications in accounting.
+Whether this course is studied for these specific careers, or to open up or secure a career in accounting generally, in financial control and management monitoring of an organization's finances, this course will provide the skills and knowledge needed for success and advancement.

 Sign up to this course